History Of The Oak Cliff Society Of Fine Arts

 Plans for U.S. Highway 35E routed the freeway through the E. P. Turner Clubhouse and the organization was forced to relocate.
 The State of Texas purchased the property in 1957.
 Proceeds from the sale were used to purchase the current home located at 401 North Rosemont.
 This new home was renamed the E. P. Turner Clubhouse.

-The Board of Directors and Benefactors have been working steadily to restore and improve Turner House and expand the purpose of the Society.
-In 2007, the Board drafted and adopted new Vision, Mission and Values statements.
-We value the histories of the house and the organization and want both to continue to be assets and resources for Oak Cliff.
+The Society works steadily to restore and improve Turner House and expand the purpose of the Society.
+In 2017, the Board adopted a Strategic Plan with new Vision, Mission and Values statements.
+We value the histories of the House and the organization and want both to continue to be assets and resources for Oak Cliff.
 Our future holds major and minor restoration projects for Turner House and an evolution in our relationship with the community and the arts.